yankeygilbert/ALFPHA/README.md

 This  is an authenticaton system for certificates verfication with unique tokens.
 These tokens are signed  on  the  ethereum network running  on a local machine (NB. this can deployed through  other test networks)
-The certificates are verfied through  a web frontweb
+The certificates are verfied through a web frontend using signed tokens..